Find Grad Schools

 • Urologic Surgeon

-There were about 372,400 jobs for Urologist in 2016 (in the United States).
+In 2016, there was an estimated number of 372,400 jobs in the United States for Urologist.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Urologist by 2026.
 The BLS estimates 14,300 yearly job openings in this field.

 undefined